ESR-LSRI/2023_NoahL/dailyLogbook.md

 [single program]: # (what are your questions here? what is the task, or tasks, that are implicit in the work handle?)

+## I hope you are well, Noah.
+When you get a chance, please up me on Friday and whatever else you've been able to do - DT